Lycaon-pictus-x11/Lycaon-pictus/README.md

 -----

-# Connecting to the Licaon-pictus Network
+# Connecting to the Lycaon-pictus Network

 - rpcport=4854
 - port=4853